 and a more modern empirical posture; within his moral and philosophical systems,

-he savors the tang of the “sensual feast”.
+he savors the tang of the “sensual feast”.7.
+DRAMATIC.

 The speaker indirectly quotes his antagonist.